ScilifelabDataCentre/RDM-guidelines/content/topics/data-management-plan.md

   - Gives Life Science specific guidance
   - Less free text answers, instead many questions with answer options<br/><br/><a class="link-teal" href="http://dsw.scilifelab.se/" target="_blank"><b>Go to the Data Stewardship Wizard <i class="bi bi-box-arrow-up-right"></i></b></a><br/><br/>

+### Examples
+If you are intrested in seeing examples of high quality DMPs, take a look at one of the <a href="https://elixiruknode.org/data-management-planning-in-life-sciences-research/#17-example-dmps-hosted-in-dsw" target="_blank">17 Example DMPs hosted in DSW</a> that Data Stewards at the ELIXIR-UK node has written and reviewed.
+The template used varies slightly from the templates that Swedish funders provide, but it covers the same information and the examples include various data types, typical for life science research.

 ## Resources
 Please find below resources concerning DMPs in form of training, guidance and/or tools.